 Eventually, it all comes down to design.
 Simply put, the look and feel of an app matter more than the hardware supporting it, thus making the debate between native and hybrid mobile app development pointless at the end of the user.

-The minimum hardware requirements for apps are easily met, leaving the app developers to worry only about the look and feel (UI/UX design of the app) and this is what makes the debate between native and hybrid app framework a tough one.
+The minimum hardware requirements for apps are easily met, leaving the app developers to worry only about the look and feel (UI/UX design of the app) and this is what makes the native app vs hybrid apps framework debate a tough one.

-Any application developed specifically for a particular smartphone operating system is defined as a native app.
+Any application developed specifically for a particular smartphone operating system is defined as a native application.

 In the case of smartphone applications, they are developed using Objective-C or Swift for iOS and most commonly with Java for Android.
 Given the user base of iOS and Android across the world, most enterprises prefer having applications on these platforms alone.
 There are still a few platforms that appeal to the Windows and Blackberry users.